OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 This protocol is recommended to do for at least two different temperatures, which cover the expected in-situ temperature range.
 There are several possibilities in order to achieve this, some examples:
 1. Doing the experiments in labs with different temperatures.
 You need to leave all materials, reagents and sensors in the lab/workshop/room at least 8 hours (e.g. overnight) before starting the calibration.
 2. Doing the experiment in the lab and changing the temperature.
 This is possible if the lab has an AC that we can turn on/off or change the control temperature in the lab.
 You need to leave all materials, reagents and sensors in the lab at least 8 hours (e.g. overnight) before starting the calibration.
 3. Doing the experiment using a thermostatic bath.
 You need to leave the 0 and 100% solutions in the bath at least overnight before starting the calibration.
-In the case that you won’t be able to use a magnetic stirrer, you need to be sure that you place the end of the bubble tube in the bottom of the bottle/beaker.
+It is most likely that you won’t be able to use a magnetic stirrer, so you need to be sure that you place the end of the bubble tube in the bottom of the bottle/beaker.

 In situ intercomparisons will be required to find the outset of the sensor in different seawater conditions.
 Therefore, samples should be taken in the tank during the ballasting (if this is 1-2 days before deployment, no more) and at the deployment/recovery site (ideally at different depths).